mcqua007/quantdom/docs.md

 <a name="Quantdom+append"></a>

 ### quantdom.append(html)
-Appends an html string to a dom element
+Appends an html string to a dom element(s)

 **Kind**: instance method of [<code>Quantdom</code>](#Quantdom)